CUBRID/cubrid-manual/en/admin/db_manage.rst

 *   In the permanent volumes,

     *   there are data volumes, that usually store permanent data, but can also store temporary data.
-    *   there are log volumes, that can be further classified as: one active log.
+    *   there is the log volume, that can be further classified as: one active log.

 *   In the temporary volumes, temporary data, archive logs and one background archiving log are stored.